Zolkiev/IT-Helpdesk-AD-Lookup-Tool/docs/SETUP.md

 - Read access to the Active Directory domain
 - For advanced features (unlocking accounts, resetting passwords), additional privileges are required

+## Using the Application

+### Basic Search
+1. Enter a search term in the search box
+2. Click "Search" or press Enter
+3. The tool will search across multiple fields (username, first name, last name, display name, email)
+4. Select a user from the results to view detailed information

+### Exporting User Details
+1. Search for and select a user from the results
+2. Click the "Export User Details" button
+3. Choose either "Export to CSV" or "Export to HTML"
+4. Select a location to save the file
+5. The exported file will contain all user details including:
+   - Basic information (name, email, etc.)
+   - Account status
+   - Login information
+   - Group memberships

 ## Troubleshooting

 ### Common Issues